rellaxa/job4j_di/README.md

 # Dependency Injection (DI)

 This repository provides a simple implementation of **Dependency Injection (DI)** in Java.
-With DI, object creation and dependency management are centralized, making your code more modular, testable, and maintainable.
+With DI, object creation and dependency management are centralized.

 ## Key Concepts